 A project highlight was the introduction of 31 buffalo in 2017.
 Buffalo, one of the iconic Big 5, are a fascinating species.
-Apart from having strong social connections evident in the veracious manner in which they protect their very old and young from predators, and having a democratic system to determine in which direction the herd travels, as mega-herbivores African buffalo herds also contribute significantly to restoring unbalanced ecosystems.
+Apart from having strong social connections to protect their very old and young from predators, and having a democratic system to determine in which direction the herd travels, as mega-herbivores African buffalo herds also contribute significantly to restoring unbalanced ecosystems.

 The three released in November had been roaming freely in the cattle areas of local communities in Mozambique.
 As buffalo are notoriously aggressive and unpredictable, moving them into Maputo Special Reserve has reduced the risk of human-wildlife conflict.

 During 2018, buffalo were brought in from Tembe Elephant Park in South Africa.
 Because of growing animal populations, Tembe’s carrying capacity came under pressure resulting in 39 buffalo and 49 nyala being relocated to Maputo Special Reserve.
 In addition, the reserve received 95 zebra and 20 impala from South Africa this year, which further boosted game numbers.

 With veterinary support from Joao Almeida, who is supported by Saving the Survivors, the animals were darted from a helicopter, which had been funded by Mozbio.
 Almeida and his team successfully removed a snare from one of the buffalo, after which they were safely transported by trucks into the reserve and released.